eparamasari/AutoML_vs_HyperDrive_Classification_Azure_ML/README.md

 ![RunDetails](img/hyperdrive-run-details-metric-accuracy-02.jpg "HyperDrive Run Details showing the Evaluation Metric: Accuracy")

-And here is another one showing the best model retrieved from the HyperDrive Run, its parameters and metrics.
+Here is a screenshot showing the best model retrieved from the HyperDrive Run, its parameters and metrics.

 ![BestModel](img/hyperdrive-best-model.jpg "HyperDrive Run Details")